czbiohub-sf/DeepGenotype/README.md

 # DeepGenotype
-Calculate the outcome genotype frequencies in CRISPR genome editing experiments using deep sequencing reads.
+Calculate the frequencies of protein-level mutations from deep-sequencing reads of CRISPR-edited cells.

 ## Features
 - Genotypes are in respect to protein/payload expressiblity and correctness (main feature over CRISPREsso2).